labrosb/Phone-Catalogue-React-Node-Docker/README.md

 1. Install Docker in your machine https://docs.docker.com/install/

-2. Clone or download the repository
+2. Clone or download the current repository

 3. Navigate to the root of the project and run: docker compose-run